Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 Pokemon Type Role

-Darkrai Dark High DPS, easy usage
+Darkrai Dark High damage and easy to use in raids

-Chandelure Ghost/Fire Strong Ghost attacker
+Chandelure Ghost/Fire Strong Ghost attacker with solid DPS

-Weavile Dark/Ice Fast but glassy
+Weavile Dark/Ice Fast attacker but quite fragile

-Hydreigon Dark/Dragon Reliable Dark attacker
+Hydreigon Dark/Dragon Balanced Dark-type attacker

 Pokemon Type Notes